 It is important to note that whilst the above is the natural tendency of the GSD breed, there are several factors that an owner has a direct influence on that play a part in ensuring their dog develops and maintains a good temperament, particularly in a family environment.

-Top 4 Tips For Bringing A German Shepherd Into Your Family – Information For Parents and Kids
+Top 5 Tips For Bringing A German Shepherd Into Your Family

 When you socialise your GSD with other dogs in non-controlled environments like walking your GSD, or taking it to the dog park, always ask the other owner and approach the other animal slowly to determine if it has any aggressive tendencies.